BuzzReferrals/TangoCard_DotNet_SDK/README.md

 <a name="license"></a>
 # License #

-The Tango Card .NET 4.0/C# SDK is free to use, given some restrictions.
+The Tango Card C#/.NET 4.0 SDK is free to use, given some restrictions.
 Please see the LICENSE file for details.

-<a name="production_deployment"></a>
-# Production Deployment #

-When you're ready to go live, email [sales@tangocard.com](mailto:sales@tangocard.com).
-We'll get you set up with a contract and everything else you need, including linking your account so that transactions served via your integration will draw down on your Tango Card account.